roberttwomey/DSC180A-Quantifying-Style/04-Image-Basics.md

   * Compute the grayscale variance (Value in the HSV image) for your painting.
     * Compute the per-row grayscale variance, and average per-row.
   * Approximate an "edge score"
-  * Implement all of the above as functions.
+  * Implement all of the above as functions, you can use these later.
-* Data Cleaning / EDA to assess the full set of images:
+* EDA to assess the full set of images:
-  * Plot histograms for the above stats across your scraped images (resolution, mean brightness, mean saturation, average per-row grayscale variance, and edge score).
+  * Plot histograms of the above stats (resolution, mean brightness, mean saturation, average per-row grayscale variance, and edge score) across your set of scraped images.

 Bring your jupyter notebook to class for Wed 2/5 Discussion.